percona/psmdb-docs/docs/install/source.md

 #### Packages

 1. Build the source tarball.
 It serves as the base for source packages.
-It is important to build source tarball using the oldest supported operating system, which is Oracle Linux 7.
+It is important to build source tarball using the oldest supported operating system, which is Centos 7.

     ```{.bash data-prompt="$"}
     $ docker run -ti -u root -v /tmp/psmdb:/tmp/psmdb oraclelinux:7 sh -c '